Case Recording

 - Management information regarding whole service performance.

-Each child/young person open to Children's Services, will have their own individual case file.
-The main case file will be held by the social work team who hold case accountability.
+Each child/young person open to Children's Services, will have their own individual electronic file.
+The main electronic file will be held by the social work team who hold case accountability.
 As part of Family Safeguarding, an electronic workbook (on LCS) will hold information on the child/young person and their siblings and other family members with whom Children's Services may be working.
-This also includes the case recordings of Adult Workers (e.g. Domestic Abuse Officers, Recovery Workers, Mental Health Practitioners, Psychologists, etc.).
+This also includes the children/young people and families recordings of Adult Workers (e.g. Domestic Abuse Officers, Recovery Workers, Mental Health Practitioners, Psychologists, etc.).

 Some children in need in Children's Services will have sub files.
-For instance a case record held by the Children's Home in which the child/young person lives or by a Specialist Children's Team who are providing a specific service to a child / young person.
+For instance an electronic record held by the Children's Home in which the child/young person lives or by a Specialist Children's Team who are providing a specific service to a child / young person.

-Case recording on sub files is the responsibility of the case worker / key worker of the Children's Services provider service and should be monitored and quality assured by the worker's direct line manager.
-When the work with the child /young person has been completed the file should be linked with the main case file and archived.
+Children/young people and families record-keeping on sub files is the responsibility of the case worker / key worker of the Children's Services provider service and should be monitored and quality assured by the worker's direct line manager.
+When the work with the child /young person has been completed the file should be linked with the main electronic file and archived.

 Children's Services commission services for children in need and children/young people looked after from the private and voluntary sector.
 Many but not all the records created by these agencies will have been passed to CS during the period of the commissioned work.
 However these agencies are required to retain their full information about their service to a child/young person.
 The Strategic Commissioning Team will ensure that contracts are in place with such agencies, so that files are stored safely, for the required time, and information about accessing them is available to Hertfordshire County Council.